JohnBatmanMySlinky/PBRJ/README.md

 # TODO
 - add path integrator
+    - document bxdf and bsdf and fresnel and stuff!
     - add better light sampling strategies from github
     - infinite light is broken
     - harmoinze bsdf flags and light flags
+- Texture tiling.
 - instead of copying sampler within multi-threaded loop, can we instantiate a list?
+- Halton sampler
+- What are the right filter parameters
 - Scene work
     - Add more walls (left wall corner).
     - Add colored panels.